 Nowadays, Gianluca Masi works on digital imaging, with the strong benefits, both at the imaging time and post-production, from the past experience and knowledge coming from the ancient times of film photography.

-He uses two Canon 5D mark IV camera bodies, with the following lenses:
+He uses two Canon 5D mark IV DSLR bodies with the following lenses:

 - Canon EF 8-15mm f/4 L USM Fisheye,